mattkerlogue/lapsedgeographer/content/post/2020-10-14-virtual-gongoozling.md

 }
 ```

-As with the `flickr_get_photos_list()` function, we'll check for an API key and that the other arguments aren't missing.
+As with the `flickr_get_photo_list()` function, we'll check for an API key and that the other arguments aren't missing.
 Our API call this time is much smaller, needing just the `api_key`, `photo_id` and `secret` to get a dataset returned to us.
 We don't need all the data provided, so let's build a small tibble of the data we might need: details about the photographer, the licence, the caption/description, the data, and whether the photo can be downloaded/shared.

 ### Scoring photos
 `flickr_photos_list()` returns either a `NULL` value or a tibble of up to 100 photos selected from Flickr.
 How should we select a photo?
 We could just take the first item in the list, which according to the Flickr API documentation is the closest to the feature.
 But as I discovered during my testing, sometimes this isn't a particularly interesting photo or one related to the canal network.
 When testing, one location I had randomly selected was a site in central Birmingham that happened to be close to some of the HS2 construction work, and so the closest photo to the position selected was actually of this.
 There might also be issues with Flickr users correctly geo-positioning their photos, many modern cameras automatically embed this information, but you can manually place your photos on a map within the Flickr UI.